 Area Target Generation

-    Re-creating an Area Target from the same model or file counts as new and will be subtracted.
-For specific quota options associated with any license, refer to the pricing page.
-The free Vuforia Developer License starts with a quota of 10 Area Targets.
+Re-creating an Area Target from the same model or file counts as a new generation and will be subtracted.
+For specific quota options associated with any license, refer to the Pricing page.
+The free Basic plan starts with a quota of 20 Area Targets.

 Area Target Generation Process

-    Testing your Area Target
+Test your Area Target

 Verify the quality of the Area Target with the Area Target Test App.
 Visit the Area Target Test App User Guide for more information on this topic.
 As an alternative, you can also use the Vuforia Area Target Capture app to test targets generated via the ATG.